-Experienced Savannah Truck Accident Lawyers Helping Victims and their Families
+Savannah Truck Accident Lawyers

 Georgia has many local and federal thoroughfares for tractor-trailers, semis, 18-wheelers, and trucks of all sizes that transport goods and inventory.
 These roads are designed to help communities get the products they need.
 Trucks that navigate these roads have a high responsibility to make sure they follow the rules of the road, obey the rules targeted just to trucks, and comply with industry standards.
 Trucks are much more dangerous than cars because of their size, weight, dimensions, and the cargo they carry.
 Truck accidents often result in death or catastrophic injuries, including traumatic brain injuries, paralysis, broken bones, and other harm that requires long-term care.

 The Savannah truck accident lawyers at Harris Lowry Manton LLP understand the unique complexities of truck accident litigation.
 We work with trucking experts who know how trucks should work and with traffic reconstruction experts, when needed, to show how the accident happened.
 The seriousness of truck accident injuries requires a working relationship with the medical profession to properly diagnose and treat the injuries.
-Death cases require working with professionals who can analyze the amount of economic loss and emotional loss the death caused the family.
+Wrongful death cases require working with professionals who can analyze the amount of economic loss and emotional loss the death caused the family.

 We have obtained many multi-million-dollar personal injury verdicts.
 Some of the trucking accident settlements we have obtained for our clients include:

 - $1,800,000 settlement for a woman who suffered serious injury in a trucking accident